 There are many saints named Theodora.
 This Theodora lived in Alexandria in the fifth century.
 She was married to a man named Paphnutius, and by all accounts they had a happy marriage, living together in harmony and love.

-But Theodora was beautiful.
-And a rich man wanted her.
+Theodora was beautiful.
+And so a rich man wanted her.
 He sent her letters and gifts and promises of riches.
 She refused them all.
-And the rich man hired another woman, who some stories say was a sorceress and some say was a woman of loose morals, to help him seduce Theodora.
+So the rich man hired another woman, who some stories say was a sorceress and some say was a woman of loose morals, to help him seduce Theodora.

 This woman made herself a confidante to Theodora.
 And Theodora told her that she couldn’t accept the rich man’s offers, because the sun itself would be witness to her sin.

 The woman told her that was true.
 But if she sinned at night, when the sun couldn’t see her, well, then, God wouldn’t be able to see her either.
-She accepted this council, and met the man for a tryst in the dark of the night.
+Theodora accepted this counsel, and met the man for a tryst in the dark of the night.

 So the abbess sought to console her by reading to her from the Fathers.
 And as she read, she came to these words from the Gospel, “Everything that is hidden will be shown.
 Everything that is secret will be made known.”